orcc/rvccaltut/doc/Tutorial.md

 # Lesson 4.
 State variables

-So far, we saw only how actions can fire on not fire on external conditions, but there was nothing inside of actor which could affect subsequent firerings.
+So far, we saw only how actions can fire on not fire on external conditions, but there was nothing inside of the actor which could affect subsequent firings.

 The *state variables* are internal memory of an actor.
 They represent actor's the internal state.
-Actions within an actor can change its internal state and thereby atlernate subsequent firings.
+Actions within an actor can change its internal state and thereby alternate subsequent firings.

 The simplest example of using state variable is a ```Sum``` actor.
 ```